jsverse/transloco/projects/ngneat/transloco-locale/README.md

 Let's go over each one of the `config` options:

 - `localeConfig?`: Declare the default configuration of the locale's formatting.
-A general configuration could be set using the `global` property, for a configuration by locale use `localeBased` property (default value determine by the native [javascript's api](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl)).
+A general configuration could be set using the `global` property, for a configuration by locale use `localeBased` property (default value determine by the native [Javascript's API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl)).
 - `defaultLocale?`: The default locale formatted in [BCP 47](https://tools.ietf.org/html/bcp47) (default value: `en-US`),
 - `langToLocaleMapping?`: A key value `object` that maps Transloco language to it's Locale (default value: `{}`).
 - `localeToCurrencyMapping?`: A key value `object` that maps the Locale to it's currency (the library provide a default value with all of the existing mapping).

 ### Setting Locale

-The library provides 3 different ways to set the locale.
+The library provides three different ways to set the locale.

 ##### Translation files name: